 4. Employee Satisfaction

-Employees satisfaction surveys combines with Net Promoter Score can help employers in gauging the overall employee satisfaction.
+Employees satisfaction surveys combines with Net Promoter Score can help employers in gauging the increases employee satisfaction.

 5. Employee Retention